bezi/texdown/API.md

  *
  * 1. Must be unique.
  * 2. If not present, responds with 401 Unauthorized.
- * 3. If not present, creates the file.
+ * 3. If empty string, creates the file.
  * 4. If id exists for user and this string does not match the current name,
  *    the database is updated to match this name.
  */